EXCLUSIVE-Malaysia plane probe narrows on mid-air disintegration - source

 "Whilst it is too soon to speculate about any connection between these stolen passports and the missing plane, it is clearly of great concern that any passenger was able to board an international flight using a stolen passport listed in Interpol's databases," Interpol Secretary General Ronald Noble said in a statement.

 U.S. and European security officials have however maintained there is no proof yet of foul play and there could be other explanations for the use of stolen passports.
-(Editing by Raju Gopalakrishnan and Jeremy Laurence)
+(Editing by Raju Gopalakrishnan, Jeremy Laurence and Neil Fullick)